-Download the Schedule of Events Cost Attribution Tool (SoECAT)
+- Guidance for researchers, study teams and sponsors on the Schedule of Events Cost Attribution Template (SoECAT)

 NHS ETCs are paid for either by NHS England as the direct commissioner, for example in Specialised Commissioning, or by NHS Clinical Commissioning Groups, depending on the service under study.
 ETCs are paid to the organisations that have recruited the participants.
 These organisations will normally be expected to hold a NHS contract to provide clinical care.

 In order to calculate the payments due to each organisation, the agreed ETC per patient value is multiplied by the number of study participants recruited at that organisation.
 The data held on the NIHR Central Portfolio Management System are used for these calculations.

 Each provider has an annual ETC threshold that must be reached before additional payments are made.
 When a provider has reached this threshold, ETC payments will then be made on a quarterly basis in arrears.
 The threshold does not apply to studies where NHS England is the responsible commissioner.

 Payments for studies for which NHS Clinical Commissioning Groups (CCGs) are the responsible commissioner are made to recruiting organisations through the NIHR Local Clinical Research Networks (LCRNs).
 Payments for studies for which NHS England is the responsible commissioner are made to the recruiting organisations directly by NHS England via the normal contractual route.